-Farrah is the deputy chief of staff and special assistant to the chief operating officer (COO) at BowerGroupAsia, where she manages communication between the COO and internal and external stakeholders, supports BGA strategic initiatives and manages the COO’s schedule.
+Farrah manages communication between the chief operating officer (COO) and internal and external stakeholders, supports BGA strategic initiatives and manages the COO’s schedule.

 Farrah has worked in a variety of capacities in the private, public and non-profit sectors in Japan, Thailand and with Asian subsidiaries in the United States.
 In Japan, Farrah taught high school English and developed the department’s curriculum.
 She later returned to the United States to support the operations team at a Japanese publishing company where she managed relationships with Asian vendors while reducing the company’s overall costs.